Semiparametric Bayesian Estimation of Dynamic Discrete Choice Models: Introduction

 A dynamic discrete choice model is a dynamic program with discrete controls.
 These models have been used widely in various fields of economics, including labour economics, health economics, and industrial organization.
 See, for example, \citet{Rust_handbook:94} and \citet{Aguirregabiria_Mira:10} for literature surveys.
 In such models, a forward-looking decision-maker chooses an action from a finite set in each time period.
 The actions affect decision-maker's per-period payoff and the evolution of state variables.
 The decision-maker maximizes the expected sum of current and discounted future per-period payoffs.

-Some state variables in these models are usually assumed to be unobserved by the econometrician.
-The introduction of the unobserved state variable is motivated by the fact that the decision maker usually has more information than the econometrician.
-If the econometrician observes all state variables, then economic theory implies that the pair of the control and the state variables should obey some deterministic relationship which is never the case with real data (see, for example, page 1008 of \citet{Rust:87} for further discussion).
+Some state variables in these models are usually assumed to be unobserved by the econometrician (see, for example, page 1008 of \citet{Rust:87} for further discussion).
 Most of the previous work on estimation of dynamic discrete choice models imposes specific parametric assumptions on the distribution of the unobserved states or utility shocks.
 The most commonly used parametric assumption is that the unobserved states are extreme value independently identically distributed (i.i.d.).
-As shown in \cite{Rust:87} and \citet{Rust_handbook:94}, under this assumption, the integrals over the unobserved states in the likelihood and the Bellman equations have closed form expressions, which considerably alleviates the computational burden of model estimation.
+As shown in \cite{Rust:87} and \citet{Rust_handbook:94}, under this assumption, the integrals over the unobserved states in the likelihood and the Bellman equations have closed form expressions, which considerably alleviates the computational burden of the model solution and estimation.
 At the same time, it is well known in the literature that imposing parametric distributional assumptions can be problematic, see, for example, \citet{Manski_book:99}.
 Thus, it is desirable to relax these assumptions if possible.

-There are several previous papers that treat the unobserved state distribution nonparametrically for the binary choice case. \citet{Aguirregabiria:10} shows the nonparametric identification of the shock distribution under particular assumptions on the per-period payoffs. \citet{NoretsTang2013} show that under unknown distribution of the unobserved state and discrete observed states, the utility parameters and the unobserved state distribution are only set-identified.
-They also show how to compute the identified sets. \cite{BuchholzShumXu:20} provide idenitifcation results for the per-period payoffs when the observed state is continuous.
+There are several previous papers that treat the unobserved state distribution nonparametrically for the binary choice case. \citet{Aguirregabiria:10} shows the nonparametric identification of the shock distribution under particular assumptions on the per-period payoffs. \citet{NoretsTang2013} show that under an unknown distribution of the unobserved state and discrete observed states, the utility parameters and the unobserved state distribution are only set-identified.
+They also show how to compute the identified sets. \cite{BuchholzShumXu:20} provide identification results for the per-period payoffs when the observed state is continuous.
+The framework of \cite{ChristensenConnault2023} for structural models expressed through a finite number of moment equalities and inequalities can be used to check the sensitivity of counterfactuals to the variation of the utility shocks distribution within a neighborhood of extreme value distribution in dynamic discrete choice models with a finite observed state space; Rust's binary choice model of bus engine replacement is used in that paper for illustration.